 New moms are well aware of the risks that harmful bacteria can pose to a newborn.
-We often discuss the importance of having guests wash their hands before holding your baby, or avoiding public spaces where germs may proliferate, but perhaps even more essential to your infant’s safety is the practice of maintaining a clean breast pump!
+We often discuss the importance of having guests wash their hands before holding your baby or avoiding public spaces where germs may proliferate, but perhaps even more essential to your infant’s safety is the practice of maintaining a clean breast pump!
 Learning to properly clean your breast pump and store breast milk in ways that prevent the growth of bacteria is essential to protecting your little one’s good health.

 The Best Ways to Clean Your Breast Pump (and Why You Should!)

-Every single part of your breast pump that comes into contact with your breast or breast milk needs to be cleaned, including the valves, membranes, breast shields, and connectors, and more.
+Every part of your breast pump that comes into contact with your breast or breast milk needs to be cleaned, including the valves, membranes, breast shields, connectors, and more.
 This is because the moisture in breast milk quickly creates the perfect environment for mold, mildew, and germs to quickly grow and flourish.

 Before Each Pumping Session:

 Thoroughly wash your hands with soap and warm water.

 - Inspect your breast pump kit and accessories as you assemble the pump.
 Tubing that’s moldy or has water droplets inside must be thrown away.